bradchristie/taminations-flutter/assets/c1/block_formation.md

 # Block Formation

 A Block is a 4x4 matrix in which no 2 real bodies have a real body between them.
-There is 1 space between all bodies in a Block: in front, in back, left and right.
+There is one space between all bodies in a Block: in front, in back, left and right.

 In Blocks you can do only 4-person calls (or sequences of